In this Angular Services tutorial, we will show you how to build a simple component that fetches a

 method of the component class via event binding

-Finally, run the code and click on the Get Product button and see the Products are displayed.
+Now, you can run the code and click on the Get Product button.
+You will see the List of Products

 Injecting Services into Component